Coco has been a working Artist since the mid nineties – creating, teaching and inspiring.

 Coco has been working in clay since 1991 and began teaching at a local elementary school while working on her degree at Cal State Long Beach.

-In 1996, she received her BFA in ceramics from California State University of Long Beach and then began her career as an Artist.
-Creating a work space/studio in her fathers garage, Coco started her first small business, named “In Pop’s Garage”.
-From this small space, she created pottery and sculpture, as well as taught pottery lessons.
+In 1996, she received her BFA in ceramics and then began her career as an Artist.
+Creating a work space/studio in her fathers garage, Coco started her first small business “In Pop’s Garage”.
+From this small space, she created pottery and sculpture, and was able to teach one on one pottery lessons.

 Coco’s passion for design and architecture influence the work she creates, particularly from the mid-century era and the works of artisans who proceeded that era.

 Coco takes inanimate objects from the past and brings life to them by recreating them out of clay.
 These life like sculptures are sentimental and symbolic to Coco and her family’s history.
 They become past memories of an era that people can relate to, as well as reflect upon.

 In much of Coco’s work, she is able to fuse her love of sculpture with her love of function.